Chatsworth House, Derbyshire, Peak District. Home of the Dukes of Devonshire.

 When is it open?

-The house, garden, farmyard, gift shops and restaurant are usually open mid March (11th March in 2012) to late December.
+The house, garden and farmyard are open from 25th March - 10th November.
 The 1000 acre park and the farmshop and its restaurant are open all year round.

 Farmyard and adventure playground 10.30am to 5.30pm, last admission 4.30pm.